Analyzing OMNIQ (OMQS) and Its Peers

 |-$31.43 million

-OMNIQ’s rivals have higher revenue, but lower earnings than OMNIQ.
-OMNIQ is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+OMNIQ’s peers have higher revenue, but lower earnings than OMNIQ.
+OMNIQ is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of current ratings and recommmendations for OMNIQ and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations for OMNIQ and its peers, as provided by MarketBeat.com.

 |Sell Ratings